-Our borrowing power calculator makes this a cinch.
-Factor in any spare funds you have to contribute, subtract an allowance for insurance and on-road costs or stamp duty and the calculator will show roughly how much you can afford to spend on the car.
+Our borrowing power calculator can provide you with an indication of how much you might be able to borrow.
+Factor in any spare funds you have to contribute, subtract an allowance for Motor Insurance and on-road costs or stamp duty and the calculator will show roughly how much you can afford to spend on the car.

 To help focus your search, ask yourself: